 Assembling the mounting bracket

 Step 6.
-Connecting the camera to the trailer wiring.
+Connecting the camera to the trailer wiring

-When you have the camera hooked up, back to the ladder and connect the camera to the trailer wires with the Furrion wiring adpater.
+When you have the camera hooked up, back to the ladder and connect the camera to the trailer wires with the Furrion wiring adapter.
 Before you actually mount it and finalize everything, you have to test out the camera and the monitor in case that the voltage not enough to get the camera powered.
 Some Chevy or GMC truck's power supply voltage is not enough to get 12V for the trailer, so you need to add this booster module to solve the issue.

 Step 7.
-Test the camera and monitor.
+Test the camera and monitor

 Power on the monitor and turn on the clearance lights to activate the camera wiring, then what you have to do is check whether your monitor has an image, if it doesn't, read your installation manual for troubleshooting information.
 The next step you can complete the backup camera installation.